adslbarxatov/Randomaze/README.md

   `12` means almost a snake-shaped corridor, `1` is for a hangar with a few walls.
 - ***Enemies permissions line***.
 Consists of key letters of enemies (`a`ssassins, `b`ullchickens, `g`runts, `h`eadcrabs,
   alien g`r`unts, alien `s`laves, `t`urrets, `z`ombies).
 Missing letter means forbidden enemy.
+- ***Crates density coefficient***.
+Range: `1 – 5`.
+Describes, how much enemies will be replaced with crates with bugs or explosives. `R` value initiates the random selection.

 &nbsp;